Archive for the ‘Movies’ Category

 The end of an era – last Titanic survivor passes away

-1_22_titanic_dicaprioMost of us have seen the movie starring Kate Winslet and Leonardo DiCaprio.
+1_22_titanic_dicaprioMost of us have seen the movie Titanic starring Kate Winslet and Leonardo DiCaprio.
 While this romantic movie stirred many people, the movie was a tribute to the many people who died and who survived this catastrophe.

 The era has ended.
 The last survivor of that maiden voyage has passed away.
-Millvina Dean, the last remaining survivor of the sinking of the in 1912, died in a care home in England on Sunday, media reports said.
+Millvina Dean, the last remaining survivor of the sinking of the Titanic in 1912, died in a care home in England on Sunday, media reports said.
 She was 97.
 You can read more about Millvina here.

 5649728_std To steal a scene from the movie, is Leonardo waiting at the top of the stairs for her?